windmill-labs/windmilldocs/docs/reference.md

 This page contains a succinct but precise definition of the different concepts and entities of windmill.

+## Users

+Users are uniquely identified globally by their email.
+They also have a unique username with respect to each workspace they are member of.
+An user pick his username when he joins a workspace.

 ## Job

 A job represents a past, present or future "task" or "work" to be executed by a